ono-midori/ono-midori.github.io/techs/zguide.md

 #### Sending and Receiving Messages

-To send and receive messages you use the zmq_msg_send() and zmq_msg_recv() methods.
+To send and receive messages you use the `zmq_msg_send()` and `zmq_msg_recv()` methods.
 The names are conventional, but ZeroMQ's I/O model is different enough from the classic TCP model that you will need time to get your head around it.

 ![](./pics/zmq/fig9.png)

 Let’s look at the main differences between TCP sockets and ZeroMQ sockets when it comes to working with data:

-- ZeroMQ sockets carry messages, like UDP, rather than a stream of bytes as TCP does.
-A ZeroMQ message is length-specified binary data.
-We’ll come to messages shortly; their design is optimized for performance and so a little tricky.
+- *ZeroMQ sockets carry messages, like UDP, rather than a stream of bytes as TCP does.
+A ZeroMQ message is length-specified binary data.* We’ll come to messages shortly; their design is optimized for performance and so a little tricky.
-- ZeroMQ sockets do their I/O in a background thread.
-This means that messages arrive in local input queues and are sent from local output queues, no matter what your application is busy doing.
+- *ZeroMQ sockets do their I/O in a background thread.
+This means that messages arrive in local input queues and are sent from local output queues, no matter what your application is busy doing.*
-- ZeroMQ sockets have one-to-N routing behavior built-in, according to the socket type.
+- *ZeroMQ sockets have one-to-N routing behavior built-in, according to the socket type*.

-The zmq_send() method does not actually send the message to the socket connection(s).
-It queues the message so that the I/O thread can send it asynchronously.
-It does not block except in some exception cases.
-So the message is not necessarily sent when zmq_send() returns to your application.
+*The `zmq_send()` method does not actually send the message to the socket connection(s).
+It queues the message so that the I/O thread can send it asynchronously.* It does not block except in some exception cases.
+So the message is not necessarily sent when `zmq_send()` returns to your application.

 #### Unicast Transports

 ZeroMQ provides a set of unicast transports (inproc, ipc, and tcp) and multicast transports (epgm, pgm).
 Multicast is an advanced technique that we’ll come to later.
 Don’t even start using it unless you know that your fan-out ratios will make 1-to-N unicast impossible.

-For most common cases, use tcp, which is a disconnected TCP transport.
-It is elastic, portable, and fast enough for most cases.
-We call this disconnected because ZeroMQ’s tcp transport doesn’t require that the endpoint exists before you connect to it.
-Clients and servers can connect and bind at any time, can go and come back, and it remains transparent to applications.
+*For most common cases, use tcp, which is a disconnected TCP transport.* It is elastic, portable, and fast enough for most cases. *We call this disconnected because ZeroMQ’s tcp transport doesn’t require that the endpoint exists before you connect to it.* Clients and servers can connect and bind at any time, can go and come back, and it remains transparent to applications.

-The inter-process ipc transport is disconnected, like tcp.
+*The inter-process ipc transport is disconnected, like tcp*.
 It has one limitation: it does not yet work on Windows.
 By convention we use endpoint names with an “.ipc” extension to avoid potential conflict with other file names.
 On UNIX systems, if you use ipc endpoints you need to create these with appropriate permissions otherwise they may not be shareable between processes running under different user IDs.
 You must also make sure all processes can access the files, e.g., by running in the same working directory.

 The inter-thread transport, inproc, is a connected signaling transport.
 It is much faster than tcp or ipc.
 This transport has a specific limitation compared to tcp and ipc: the server must issue a bind before any client issues a connect.
 This is something future versions of ZeroMQ may fix, but at present this defines how you use inproc sockets.
 We create and bind one socket and start the child threads, which create and connect the other sockets.